ali1234/raspi-teletext/README.md

 "off" commands will have no effect if the state is already on or off, or if the registers are in an unknown state.

-    teletext [-m even field line mask] [-o odd field line mask] [-]
+    teletext [-m even field line mask] [-o odd field line mask] \
+             [-l white level] [-]

 Optional line mask arguments are a 16 bit mask to create quiet lines in vbi output, first line is LSB, last is MSB.
 For example running "teletext -m 0xFFF0 -o 0x0FFF" will output teletext packets on the first four lines of even fields and last four lines of odd fields.
 If only one mask is provided the same value will be used for both fields.

+The white level is specified as a number between 0 and 100.
+This is the "brightness" of the high bits of the teletext signal.
+Default is 100.

 Running with no arguments will show a demo.
 Running "teletext -" will read packets from stdin and display them.
 You can therefore